Everything You Need to Know About AWS Penetration Testing Report

 Astra is a cyber security company that offers a cloud-based security testing solution that provides a full spectrum of threat simulation capabilities that can be used to test security controls across the entire AWS platform.
 The solution delivers the next generation of cloud security testing, providing a wide variety of attack vectors, an inherent AWS knowledge base, and a range of customizable attack types to mimic the actions of the most sophisticated adversaries.

 Astra’s AWS Penetration Testing Solution has been designed to merge the best practices of penetration testing and red team exercises.
-It can cover the full life-cycle of the penetration testing process, from initial preparation for the assessment, through assessment preparation to the final report.
+Astra’s scanner tests for more than 10,000 test cases are prioritized according to your assets and needs.

 AWS Penetration Testing Dashboard